Denis-Paul/get-city-weather-data-gem/README.md

 A gem for WeatherAPI.
 Use when you need to get weather data for a specified city.

-Gem requires API keys from [WeatherAPI.com](https://www.weatherapi.com/)
+Gem requires an API key from: [WeatherAPI.com](https://www.weatherapi.com/)

 ## Installation